-As part of the process of developing this Plan, Council has reviewed all activities, services and projects that were proposed to be undertaken in the 2014/2015 year.
+As part of the process of developing this Draft Plan, Council has reviewed all activities, services and projects that were proposed to be undertaken in the 2014/2015 year.
 The objective of this review was to reduce the projected increase in rates and levels of debt.

-The financial information in this Plan reflects the activities and projects Council has identified as priorities, and plans to deliver over the coming year.
+The financial information in this Draft Plan reflects the activities and projects Council has identified as priorities, and is planning to deliver over the coming year.